maths/moodle-qtype_stack/doc/en/Developer/Future_input_processing.md

 features we have in our validation chain.

-The CAS-statement processing pipeline also includes some amount of syntactic candy in the form logartihms of various bases being representted in complex ways from the statements, for example `log_x+y(z) => lg(z, x+y)`.
+The CAS-statement processing pipeline also includes some amount of syntactic candy in the form logarithms of various bases being representted in complex ways from the statements, for example `log_x+y(z) => lg(z, x+y)`.
 In addition to that kind of syntax expansions there also exists various rules that check for typical errors like `sin^2(x)` which will need to be